IonutTabalae/Bison-Yacc-Flex-Programming-Language/README.md

 # Bison-Yacc-Flex Programming Language

 ## Overview
 This project is a custom programming language developed using Bison, Yacc, and (F)lex.
-The language supports a variety of data types and allows for complex operations and function definitions.
+The language has a syntax similar to C and supports a variety of data types including int, float, char, bool, and string.
+It allows for complex operations and function definitions, and includes control structures such as if-else, while, and for loops.
+The language also supports arrays and matrices for int, float, and char data types, and allows for the definition of new types with the 'newType' keyword.
+Additionally, it can handle variable declaration, initialization, and assignment, and includes error handling for these operations.

 ## Features
 - **Data Types**: Supports int, float, char, bool, and string data types.